 Easy Eggplant Parmesan Recipe

-- 2 TBSP Parmesan cheese + more to top (optional)
+- 2 TBSP Parmesan cheese (plus more for topping, optional)

 - 2 cloves garlic